IDinsight/ask-a-question/docs/components/huggingface-embeddings/index.md

   ***

-  Deploying the custom embeddings model and Configuring AAQ to use custom embeddings.
+  Deploying the custom huggingface embeddings model and Configuring AAQ to use huggingface embeddings.

   [:octicons-arrow-right-24: More info](./deployment.md)